KattsonBastos/astro-airflow-certification/fundamentals/study-notes/basics.md

 </p>

 <p align="justify">
-&ensp;&ensp;&ensp;&ensp;The next one, the <strong>Metadata Database</strong>, is a component that stores all data related to users, jobs, variables, and connections (among many other).
+&ensp;&ensp;&ensp;&ensp;The next one, the <strong>Metadata Database</strong>, is a component that stores all data related to users, jobs, variables, and connections (among many others).
 But what databases could we use as Airflow metadata storage?
 We could use any one that is compatible with Sqlalchemy, such as Postgres and MySql.
 </p>

 <p align="justify">
-&ensp;&ensp;&ensp;&ensp;In order to define how our tasks are going be executed, Airflow has a <strong>Executor</strong> component.
+&ensp;&ensp;&ensp;&ensp;In order to define how our tasks are going be executed, Airflow has an <strong>Executor</strong> component.
 So, we have specific executors for running tasks on local machines or on a Kubernetes Cluster.
 </p>

 <p align="justify">